sgatev23/holiworkhomesv2/README.md

 VITE_ADMIN_PASSWORD=Simeon123
 ```

-Make sure an account with these credentials already exists in your Supabase project; otherwise signing in will fail.
+If an account with these credentials doesn't exist, the login flow will automatically create it on first sign-in.

 2. Install dependencies and run the dev server: